 We all love our chickens, but how long do they live?
 The answer to the question can depend on so many things.

-Nowadays, hens have become productive pets for thousands of people and we want the best for them, so knowing something about what to expect is really important.
+Nowadays, hens have become productive pets for thousands of people, and we want the best for them, so knowing what to expect is really important.

-Today, we are going to take a look at the lifespan of the average chicken and talk about some of the things that can affect their longevity.
+Today, we will take a look at the lifespan of the average chicken and talk about some of the things that can affect their longevity.

 History of Hens and Life Expectancy

-It is only recently there has been an explosion of folks that have started out keeping hens for eggs, only to find those bundles of feathers work their way into your heart and become family.
+Only recently has there been an explosion of folks that have started out keeping hens for eggs, only to find those bundles of feathers work their way into your heart and become family.

-In the mid to late 1800s, man started collecting chickens and ‘tinkering’ with them to meet human expectations, the chickens life was irrevocably altered.
-Many of the wild behaviors were suppressed, productivity was increased and chickens became a food source too.
+In the mid to late 1800s, the man started collecting chickens and ‘tinkering’ to meet human expectations.
+We irrevocably altered the chicken’s life.

-As their bodies and genetic content haven’t been ‘hybridized’ too much, they are likely to live much longer than hybrids.
+Their bodies and genetic content haven’t been ‘hybridized’ too much, so they are likely to live much longer than hybrids.

 - Mate naturally